 Divide the broccoli mixture between the cups.

 Bake for 25 minutes or until golden brown.

 Calories: 116kcal | Carbohydrates: 13g | Protein: 6g | Fat: 5g | Saturated Fat: 2g | Trans Fat: 1g | Cholesterol: 23mg | Sodium: 178mg | Potassium: 185mg | Fiber: 2g | Sugar: 1g | Vitamin A: 410IU | Vitamin C: 45mg | Calcium: 103mg | Iron: 1mg

 Nutritional values are approximate.

 This was my first time ever making potstickers.
-Anita agrees – they were fantastic!
+My wife agrees – they were fantastic!
 No, they’re not authentic.
 I didn’t make my own dough.
 I cheated and used wonton wrappers instead.
 They were an excellent first attempt at making wonton potstickers, and we’d make them the same way again the next time!

 If you like a little kick in your wonton potstickers, add a little dried pepper flake to the meat mixture before wrapping them.
 They also add a nice kick to the dipping sauce.

 Also try my herbed wonton crisps.
 They make for a delicious snack.
 For something with more of a kick, try my creamy Cajun sausage ravioli.